niles87/Video_/README.md

 ### Future Development

-As stated before this application is still in progress but will be completed and a few small bugs worked out (the list of videos doesn't hide at the moment every single time a new video is played) soon enough.
+As stated before this application is still in progress but will be completed and a few small bugs worked out soon enough.
 Write an issue if anymore bugs are found.

 ### Copyright